Fax: Fax paper

+Fax tone

+A CNG tone is an 1100 Hz tone transmitted by a fax machine when it calls another fax machine.
+Fax tones can cause complications when implementing fax over IP.

 Internet fax

-One popular alternative is to subscribe to an Internet fax service, allowing users to send and receive faxes from their personal computers using an existing email account.
+One popular alternative is to subscribe to an Internet fax service and send and receive faxes from a personal computers using an existing email account.
 No software, fax server or fax machine is needed.
 Faxes are received as attached TIFF or PDF files, or in proprietary formats that require the use of the service provider's software.
 Faxes can be sent or retrieved from anywhere at any time that a user can get Internet access.
 Some services offer secure faxing to comply with stringent HIPAA and Gramm–Leach–Bliley Act requirements to keep medical information and financial information private and secure.
 Utilizing a fax service provider does not require paper, a dedicated fax line, or consumable resources.

-Another alternative to a physical fax machine is to make use of computer software which allows people to send and receive faxes using their own computers, utilizing fax servers and unified messaging.
-A virtual (email) fax can be printed out and then signed and scanned back to computer before being emailed.
+Another alternative to a physical fax machine is to make use of computer software which sends and receives faxes utilizing fax servers and unified messaging.
+A virtual (email) fax can be printed out and then signed and scanned back into a computer to be emailed.
 Also the sender can attach a digital signature to the document file.

 With the surging popularity of mobile phones, virtual fax machines can now be downloaded as applications for Android and iOS.
 These applications make use of the phone's internal camera to scan fax documents for upload or they can import from various cloud services.